 Being a general contractor is not an easy task.
-Every day, you will come across new challenges in the design-build projects and if those projects are delayed or failed, a heavy monetary loss will deter your contractor business and the worst thing is that you will lose out to your competitors.
+Every day, you will come across new challenges in the design-build projects, and if those projects are delayed or failed, a heavy monetary loss will deter your contractor business.
+The worst thing is that you will lose out to your competitors.

-Often the blame is given to politics, macroeconomics, volatile environment or any other factor.
+Often the blame is given to politics, macroeconomics, volatile environment, or any other factor.
 But the problems which are the center of one project are usually not the problems of others.
-The experience in numerous design-build projects has helped in recognizing certain factors which are capable to ruin the fate of a project.
-In order to save the commercial construction projects, here are 10 important lessons learned from challenging design-build projects.
+The experience in numerous design-build projects has helped in recognizing certain factors that are capable of ruining the fate of a project.
+To save the commercial construction projects, here are 10 important lessons learned from challenging design-build projects.

 Lesson # 1: You will come across various problems throughout the process

 It is a fact that no commercial construction project is totally free of difficulties.
-The problems will inevitably arise but the intensity of those problems might not be the same.
+The problems will inevitably arise, but the intensity of those problems might not be the same.
 Some problems are small while others are big.
 Moreover, the different design-build projects will face different kinds of problems.
-The best way to overcome the problems is that the construction companies should address them as soon as they happen and the best practices should be shared with Project Managers so that any future difficulties can be avoided.
+The best way to overcome the problems is that the construction companies should address them as soon as they happen.
+The best practices should be shared with Project Managers so that any future difficulties can be avoided.

 Lesson # 2: Get ready for the approval process of land development

-Carrying out a building renovation, industrial construction or any other kind of commercial construction on any piece of land is a difficult and lengthy process.
-So the best thing is that you should be properly informed about the processes involved and you should not hurry your expectations.
-Learn about the municipality amendments of the region you are carrying out the project in and become aware of all the parties who will review the different characteristics of the project.
+Carrying out a building renovation, industrial construction, or any other kind of commercial construction on any piece of land is a difficult and lengthy process.
+So the best thing is that you should be properly informed about the processes involved and not hurry your expectations.
+Learn about the region’s municipality amendments you are carrying out the project in and become aware of all the parties who will review the project’s different characteristics.
 Some tips to help you understand the approval processes of land development are as follows:

-- The process of developing a land is usually a lengthy one.
+- The process of developing land is usually lengthy one.

 - Before getting along with the project, make sure that the location is properly zoned.